 This led into Citizen's Band Radio and introduction to mobile and portable operations with a group of radio enthusiasts.
 CB is given a lot of bad press by the Radio Amateur community, most of which is unfounded.
 I learnt the basics of configuring a station, antenna theory, SWR and power measurements, interference tracing and mic craft.
 I built a static mobile helical wound antenna and also met some good friends through the CB network, some of which have subsequently also become full licence holders.
 Not all CB operators have a 400w Zetagi "burner" or an SSB set, unfortunately in some Radio Amateur's minds, they all do.
 I did have some FM DX with confirmed QSO's with Pudsey in the UK, France, Russia and Germany with 4w FM, although these lift's were rare.

-I started Amateur Radio as a Hobby in 1995 when I passed my RAE with the help of an evening class at Wadebridge College in North Cornwall, run by Geoff Sharples, but did not licence as M1VPN until October 2003, when I had finished university and was living somewhere I could have some permanent antenna's.
+I did not licence as M1VPN until October 2003 when I had finished university and was living somewhere I could have some permanent antenna's.
 My main transmission mode was phone (voice) to start with, although I attempted to learn Morse with G3AQM (SK).
-In 2003, the sunspot cycle was in full swing and had some good QSO's whilst only running a Solarcon A-99 for 10-20m using the FC-20 Tuner on the FT-847.
+In 2003, the sunspot cycle was in full swing and had some good QSO's whilst only running a Solarcon A-99 vertical for 10-20m using the FC-20 Tuner on the FT-847.

 In 2020, partly because of having time at home due to lockdown for Covid-19, saw an increase in activity on the bands and the time to do some major projects.
 This meant that the long awaited OCFD was finally installed, my 2,6,70 Tri-bander put up and some other projects put the station back on the air, both for data and voice.
 I hope to be able to continue to be back on the air now, as the improved antenna has ignited my radio passion once again and chasing those DX stations and even the odd contest.

-I am still active on data modes, FT8, PSK etc, but now operating Network 105 HF Packet on 14.105 LSB and use the local repeaters, GB3SW, GB3TR and GB3EW.
+I am still active on data modes, FT8, PSK etc, but now operating Network 105 HF Packet and use the local repeaters, GB3SW, GB3TR and GB3EW on occasion.

 M1VPN/P at G/SC005 Selworthy Beacon SOTA Summit (2004)